trifork/cheetah-infrastructure-utils-kafka/README.md

 If the claims have a prefix before the topic name (i.e. `Kafka_MyTopicName_Read` ), this can be configured by setting:
 `cheetah.authorization.prefix=<prefix>`

-If the claim is a list of accesses instead of a string of comma seperated accesses you can set:
+If the claim is a list of accesses instead of a string of comma-separated accesses you can set `cheetah.authorization.claim.is-list=true`
-`cheetah.authorization.claim.is-list=true`

 To use the Authorizer package the project using maven: